cms-ml/documentation/content/inference/particlenet.md

 Recent works in the joint field of HEP and ML also shed light on exploiting the point cloud data structure and GNN-based architectures.
 We see very active progress in recent years.
 Here list some useful materials for the reader's reference.

  - Some pheno-based work are summarized in the HEP × ML [living review](https://iml-wg.github.io/HEPML-LivingReview/), especially in the "graph" and "sets" categories.
- - An overview of GNN applications to CMS, See [CMS ML forum (CMS internal)](https://indico.cern.ch/event/952419/).
+ - An overview of GNN applications to CMS, see [CMS ML forum (CMS internal)](https://indico.cern.ch/event/952419/).
 Also see more recent GNN application progress in ML forums: [Oct 20](https://indico.cern.ch/event/1051967/), [Nov 3](https://indico.cern.ch/event/1081541/).
  - At the time of writing, various novel GNN-based models are explored and introduced in the recent [ML4Jets2021](https://indico.cern.ch/event/980214/timetable/?view=standard) meeting.